 Your sustainable eating habits need to extend to include your cooking and cleaning habits in the kitchen as well.
 Every single home contributes to the toxic chemical release that affects the environmental in deleterious ways.
 For a truly healthy kitchen, it is essential that you adopt sustainable methods in cooking and cleaning as well as reduce the toxic release from appliances.
 These changes can be beneficial for your pocket as well as the environment.
-Here are some ways to adopt green living methods in your kitchen.
+Here are some tips to adopt green living methods in your kitchen.

 Wash utensils responsibly